-Those desiring to enter the Second Section of the Day Antique Drawing Class must present signed drawings from the solid object.
-Those desiring to enter the Second Section of the Stilllife Painting Class must present signed paintings from the solid object.
+Those desiring to enter the Second Section of the Day Antique Drawing Class must present signed specimens of their work drawn from the solid object.
+Those desiring to enter the Second Section of the Still-life Painting Class must present signed specimens of their work painted from the solid object.

-Students will be admitted to the Life and Head Classes only by the action of the Faculty after an examination of their work in Drawing from the full length figure, either antique or life.
+Students will be admitted to the Life and Head Classes only by the action of the Faculty after an examination of their work in Drawing from the full length figure, either antique or

-Students admitted to a Day Life Class require no further examination for admission to the Head Class.
+Students admitted to a Day Life Class require no further examination for admission to the

 ADMISSIONS.
+CONTINUED.

-Color work in a Life Class or a Head Class will be permitted, subject to the approval of the Instructor in charge.
+Color work in a Life Class or a Head Class will be permitted, subject to the approval of the instructor in charge.